 Click on the image to zoom.
 Click and drag your mouse over the image to move it left or right.
 Use the small navigation window to select the area you wish to zoom on.

 The Mineola was built in 1901 for Captain I. E. Achibald at Port Clyde, and was designed especially for the rough Portland-Rockland run with its many harbors.
-That run was later extended to include Eastport and Jonesport as well.
-The Mineola weighed 367 gross tons, was 121 feet long, had a 26 foot beam, was 9.6 foot deep, and had a 450 horse power motor.
+That run was later extended to include Eastport and Jonesport.
+The Mineola weighed 367 gross tons, was 121 feet long, had a 26-foot beam, was 9.6-feet deep, and had a 450-horsepower motor.
 The town of Friendship had a special affection for the Mineola.
 It was thought to be a good money maker, warm and comfortable, and felt like home.
-When the Mineola was spotted coming into Friendship harbor, villagers would flock to the Jameson & Wotton Wharf to greet her.
+When the Mineola was spotted coming into Friendship harbor, villagers flocked to the Jameson & Wotton Wharf.